Real World History

 Bringing History to Life

-Combining academic coursework with internships at historic sites
+Combining engaging, hands-on coursework with internships at historic sites around Washington, DC

 First Semester: Building the Skills of a Historian